TimCannady/FavoriteThings_v2/README.md

 Ajax + Form Submit + ReactRouter: debugging context and this to get transitionTo('home)') / pushState to work after a successful login.

 That = This: passing a method from a parent to a child wouldn't work with this.myFucntion()

+Querying data: should the Item_Cards be querying their liked state?
+Or should the list view (parent) be doing this?
+With the goal of when, and minimizing how many times, the server is hit.
 <!--

 TO-DO